 The one-week Practitioner in Residence program is designed to meet the specific safety and planning needs for practitioners with oversight of medication safety in their organizations.

-Participants will learn how to use ISMP’s unique proprietary conceptual model for identifying and controlling areas of risk exposure.
+Participants will learn how to use ISMP’s unique conceptual model for identifying and controlling areas of risk exposure.
 This can also help meet regulatory and accreditation requirements.
 Participants will leave with comprehensive resources to support ongoing efforts at their organizations.
 A certificate of completion will be awarded at the end of the program.

 The Practitioner in Residence provides intensive focus on: